By Noam Pianko

 There are certainly many possible answers to this question.
-However, as I shared with the Community Learning Fellows this past spring, there is a good argument to made for the German philosopher Immanuel Kant (1724-1804).
+However, as I shared in a recent discussion with local community members, there is a good argument to made for the German philosopher Immanuel Kant (1724-1804).
 Kant was certainly not Jewish.
 But I like to jokingly refer to him as “Rabbi Kant” because his writings on what it means to be a modern, enlightened person shaped the contours of modern Judaism across the ideological spectrum–from thinkers that embraced the Enlightenment to those that radically rejected this movement.

 Kant enumerates the three primary principles of the Enlightenment in the essay we read together, “What is Enlightenment?”:

 1) Autonomy – the ability to think for oneself

 2) Reason – the ability to understand the world through rational inquiry

 3) Universality – the ability for individuals from across cultures, religions, and geographies to come to the same conclusion about fundamental human questions